Blog

 That 27% who switched plans within their carrier?
 They may have recognized the premium increase as a chance to optimize — adjusting their coverage level while keeping their doctors and their carrier relationship intact.
 Cost-conscious, but strategic about it.

 As for the 31% who switched to a different carrier, the question remains: Were they primarily chasing cost savings, or were there other factors at play?
 Of those who switched, 17% saw their premium decrease, while 83% saw their premium increase.
-At first glance this seems counterintuitive (why would someone switch carriers and accept an increase?
+However, it’s likely that they avoided steeper increases had they stayed with the same carrier.
+They could have also made the decision to change based on other factors, such as better network access, lower out-of-pocket costs, or broader coverage.

 Graph: Coverage changes among returning employees

-III.
+II.
 Decision support enabled confident choices

 One of the most persistent objections to ICHRA has been the complexity argument: "Employees can't handle choosing their own health insurance.
 They'll make bad decisions, get overwhelmed, and blame their employer."
 This assumes healthcare decision-making requires professional expertise that typical employees lack.
 Our 2026 data thoroughly refutes this concern.

-Self enrollment increased 9 points year-over-year
+Self plan selection increased 9 points year-over-year

 Eighty-four percent of employees selected their health plan during open enrollment without ever accessing live support.
 This represents a 9-percentage-point increase from 2025's already-impressive 75% self-enrollment rate.